KDE/crow-translate/README.md

 Open Settings -> Keyboard -> Shortcuts -> Add new -> Application, select "Crow Translate" and press Ok.

-If you migrating from 2.x, you will need to remove older entry first since the application `.desktop` file changed.
+If you migrating from 2.x, you will need to remove older entry from the settings first.
+It's because the application `.desktop` file changed.

 This method will also work for X11.